dmparrishphd/cIsForChildren/Files/0/theCharacterSet.md

 The Character Set
 =================

-The character set has most of the characters of the basic source character set
+The character set has most of the characters of the basic source character set.
+It will be easier to tell you about the character set if we tell you about the basic source character set first.

 The Basic Source Character Set
 ------------------------------